aphp/edspdf/docs/recipes/extension.md

     )
     ```

-By declaring the module as an entrypoint, it will become discoverable by EDS-PDF
+By declaring the new aggregator as an entrypoint, it will become discoverable by EDS-PDF
-as long as it is installed in your environment.
+as long as it is installed in your environment!